-If you want to find out the gender of your baby, this is the time to ask.
+If you want to find out the sex of your baby, this is the time to ask.
 Say what you want before the scan, so the sonographer can have a close look and tell you (or keep it secret).
-Keep in mind that gender identification in this scan is about 95% accurate.
+Keep in mind that sex identification in this scan is about 95% accurate.

 What you can see at the 20-week scan

 At the 20-week scan, you’ll probably see your baby’s heart beating, the curve of baby’s spine, baby’s face, and baby’s arms waving and legs kicking.
 There might even be some cute thumb-sucking.

 Because you can see so much in this scan, you might get a stronger sense of the baby or babies coming into your life.